WindMillCode/Windmillcode-Angular-CDK-Docs/notes/chatgpt_prompts.md

 ## v17.1.2000 [2/5/24]
  * updated package to reflect the version  ^17.1.2 of @angular/core package,
 ## v17.1.2001 [2/8/24]
- * updated package to conform with @windmillcode/angular-wml-components-base   ,
+ * updated package to conform with @windmillcode/angular-wml-components-base
+## v17.1.2002 [2/8/24]
+* corrected code so no text should wrap if the text overflows the button ,
 ## v17.1.3000 [2/8/24]
  * updated package to reflect the version  ^17.1.3 of @angular/core package,
 ## v17.2.1000 [2/17/24]
  * updated package to reflect the version  ^17.2.1 of @angular/core package

-## v17.2.1001 [2/21/24]
+## 17.2.1001 [2/21/24]
- * [UPDATE]  added WMLAccordionZeroItemProps.updateAccordionBodySubj to toggle the accordion body as needed,
- * [UPDATE]  you can customize the title via WMLAccordionZeroItemProps.accordionTitle ,
+* [UPDATE] added WmlButtonZeroProps.listenForUpdate amd WmlButtonOneProps.listenForUpdate so changes that dont reflect by assignment would reflect this way

+,
 ## v17.2.2000 [2/23/24]
  * updated package to reflect the version  ^17.2.2 of @angular/core package,